 - A professional can grind down mower blades to get rid of large nicks and gouges in the steel

-- Blade is properly balanced.
+- The blade is properly balanced.
 This will reduce vibration and damage to your mower.